Object tracking with computer vision – types and business use cases

 object detection in healthcare

-The pharmaceutical industry is also greatly benefiting from visual object tracking.
+The pharmaceutical industry is also greatly benefiting from computer vision and object tracking.

 Using both single and multi-object tracking, medicine production processes can be monitored in real-time to ensure that safety protocols are adhered to and any emergencies, such as machine malfunctioning, faulty medicine production lines, or chemical accidents can be detected and addressed in real-time.